 Two-Cheese Tortilla Pizza with Arugula Salad

+This crisp, cheesy pizza is thin on calories but packed with flavor.
 Whole-wheat tortillas have fewer carbs than thick pizza crusts and get crisp in the oven.
 Pair with a green salad to round out the meal with vitamins and minerals.

 - Total Time: